Degrees, Certificates, & Transfer Preparation

 A virtual on-campus parking permit does NOT guarantee you a parking space.
 What a virtual parking permit does is entitle you to use on-campus student parking areas on a space-available, first-arrival basis.
 NOTE: Your virtual parking permit is for ON-CAMPUS PARKING ONLY — it is NOT a residential (street) parking permit.

-For parking at SMC’s main campus, SMC Performing Arts Center, or the Center for Media and Design, you MUST purchase a virtual parking permit for $85 for the spring semester.
+For parking at SMC’s main campus, SMC Performing Arts Center, or the Center for Media and Design, you MUST purchase a virtual parking permit for $45 for the winter session.
 The virtual parking permit provides access to parking lots at ALL SMC campuses.
-You may purchase virtual parking permits online through Corsair Connect.
+You may purchase virtual parking permits online through Corsair Connect at smc.edu/cc.
 If you have been awarded a California College Promise Grant for the academic year, you may purchase a virtual parking permit for $30 at the Cashier’s Office.

 PLEASE NOTE: Student virtual parking permits are NOT valid for faculty/staff parking areas.